zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/late-materialization.md

 # Late materialization in pipelines

 Often ZenML pipeline steps consume artifacts produced by one another directly in the pipeline code, but there are scenarios where you need to pull external data into your steps.
-Such external data could be artifacts produced by non-ZenML codes: for those cases it is advised to use [ExternalArtifact](../../../user-guide/starter-guide/manage-artifacts.md#consuming-external-artifacts-within-a-pipeline), but what if we plan to exchange data created within other ZenML pipelines?
+Such external data could be artifacts produced by non-ZenML codes.
+For those cases it is advised to use [ExternalArtifact](../../../user-guide/starter-guide/manage-artifacts.md#consuming-external-artifacts-within-a-pipeline), but what if we plan to exchange data created with other ZenML pipelines?

-ZenML pipelines are first compiled and executed at later point.
-During compilation phase all function calls are executed and this data is fixed as step input parameters.
-This is way late materialization of dynamic objects, like data artifacts, is crucial.
-Without late materialization it would not ber possible to pass as step input not yet existing artifact or its' metadata, which is often the case in the multi pipeline setting.
+ZenML pipelines are first compiled and only executed at some later point.
+During the compilation phase all function calls are executed and this data is fixed as step input parameters.
+Given all this, the late materialization of dynamic objects, like data artifacts, is crucial.
+Without late materialization it would not be possible to pass not-yet-existing artifacts as step inputs, or their metadata, which is often the case in a multi-pipeline setting.

-We identify two major use-cases for exchange artifacts between pipelines:
+We identify two major use cases for exchanging artifacts between pipelines:
 * You semantically group your data products using [ZenML Models](model-management.md#linking-artifacts-to-models)
 * You prefer to use [ZenML Client](../../../reference/python-client.md#client-methods) to bring all the pieces together

-In the sections below we will dive deeper into these use-cases from pipelines point of view.
+In the sections below we will dive deeper into these use cases from the pipeline perspective.

 ## Use ZenML Models to exchange artifacts

-The ZenML Model is an entity introduced by The Model Control Plane feature.
-The Model Control Plane is how you manage your models through this unified interface.
+The ZenML Model is an entity introduced together with the Model Control Plane.
+The Model Control Plane is how you manage your models through a unified interface.
 It allows you to combine the logic of your pipelines, artifacts and crucial business data along with the actual 'technical model'.

-[ZenML Models documentation](model-management.md#linking-artifacts-to-models) describes in great details how you can link various artifacts produced within pipelines to the model and here we would focus more on the consumption aspect of it.
+Documentation for [ZenML Models](model-management.md#linking-artifacts-to-models) describes in great detail how you can link various artifacts produced within pipelines to the model.
+Here we will focus more on the part that relates to consumption.

-First let's have a look at the two pipeline project, where the first pipeline is running training logic and the second runs batch inference leveraging trained model artifact:
+First, let's have a look at a two-pipeline project, where the first pipeline is running training logic and the second runs batch inference leveraging trained model artifact(s):

 ```python
 from typing_extensions import Annotated